 Competitors own comparison, alternative, “how to choose,” category, and buyer-intent queries that your product, offer, or email funnel should be present for.

-The strongest current proof is search and monetization matched: e-commerce category SEO, email/SMS revenue capture, finance-content SEO scale, and named B2B SaaS content authority.
+The strongest current proof is search and monetization matched: ecommerce category SEO, Shopify/product-page prioritization, Klaviyo/email/SMS revenue capture, finance-content SEO scale, and named B2B SaaS content authority.

 The work is prioritized by where the highest-intent demand is already visible, easiest to capture, and closest to pipeline.